 With available head and media technology, MFM encoding is the most easily implemented encoding scheme and by far the most popular for floppy drives.
 It is used in the IBM System/34 and in available double-density LSI controller chips.
 MFM encoding doubles the data capacity over FM by eliminating the clock transitions (used in FM encoding) with data bits, refer to Figure 1.2(b).
 Clock bits are still used, but are written only when data bits are not present in both the preceding and the current bit cell.
 As a result there is a maximum of one flux change per bit cell.
-Clock bits are written at the beginning of the bit cell, while data bits are written in the middle of the bit cell.
+Clock bits are written ten at the beginning of the bit cell.